-The objectives for FY 2012 are to 1) expand and upgrade existing mobile telemedicine initiatives in collaboration with MOH in order to increase specialist access in underserved areas and provide training and technical assistance to local clinicians in order to effectively utilize these systems; 2) host, with local partners, a national health informatics conference in early 2012 and continue to foster collaboration and training of local partners from the conference through smaller working group meetings; 3) collaborate on development of an information systems blueprint for HIS within the MOH; and 4) work closely with UB School of Medicine (SOM) to integrate health informatics into their curriculum, as well as create opportunities for faculty development.
+The objectives for FY 2013 are to 1) expand and upgrade existing mobile telemedicine initiatives in collaboration with MOH in order to increase specialist access in underserved areas and provide training and technical assistance to local clinicians in order to effectively utilize these systems; 2) host, with local partners, the 2nd annual health informatics conference in early 2013 and continue to foster collaboration and training of local partners from the conference through smaller working group meetings; 3) collaborate on development of an information systems blueprint for HIS within the MOH; and 4) work closely with UB School of Medicine (SOM) to integrate health informatics into their curriculum, as well as create opportunities for faculty development.

 Mobile telemedicine has proven to be an inexpensive and effective method to expand specialist care and disease surveillance in underserved areas.
-The 2012 national informatics conference will highlight the importance of health informatics and create a forum for all local stakeholders in Botswana to meet and explore opportunities for collaboration.
-Health Programme Development, Monitoring, and Evaluation (HPDME) is a new department in the MOH which is tasked with formulating an information systems blueprint for HIS within the MOH.
+The 2013 national informatics conference will follow its predecessor but this time with a strong focus on youth and create a forum for all local stakeholders in Botswana to meet and explore opportunities for collaboration.

 Since 2008, BUP has conducted research and implemented several types of mobile phone health initiatives in numerous clinics throughout Botswana.
 BUP is part of the technical working group within the MoH and has worked with HPDME since October of 2010.
 HPDME has expressed interest in advisory support from health informatics specialists at BUP.
 BUP completed and delivered an introductory health informatics workshop curriculum to 76 medical students at UB SOM, in collaboration with a UB SOM faculty member and a few guest speakers from the MOH.
+It is also involved with E-Learning for trainee doctors and once the health informatics curriculum is complete.
+U-Penn will assist in up skilling the lecturers and running the classes